DoubleCouponDay/Chunkus/README.md

 # Deployment
     build C code, then Rust code, then run `sudo docker build` on a Linux machine.

-    one the image is built, deploy it to your docker hub registration.
+    once the image is built, deploy it to your docker hub registration.